Q. How do i apply to become a member of the Spindle?

 Q. What industries qualify for membership?

-A. All of the details for Vendorship Membership, including the types of industries that are currently being accepted for membership, are available at the Vendorship Page of the website.
+A. All of the details for Spindle Membership, including the types of industries that are currently being accepted for membership, are available at the Membership page of the website.

 Q. How do i apply to the haho markets as a vendor?

-A. Visit the HAHO Market Application Page, read over the details of the season and the market policies and submit your application.
-Your submitted information will be generated in an ongoing database that, throughout the year, HAHO Market organizers will choose your application and contact you a month in advance.
+A. Visit the HAHO Market Application Page, read over the details of the season and the market policies and submit your application when available.
+Applications open and close based on the number of applications received.
 Your application does not guarantee participation, you must be accepted by receiving an Acceptance Letter from HAHO.

-Q. What is the difference between Denver handmade homemade, the spindle, and the vendorship program?
+Q. What is the difference between Denver handmade homemade and the spindle?

 A. Denver Handmade Homemade, LLC is the organization that umbrellas all of the various projects for which it operates.
 Denver HAHO has been incorporated since 2011 hosting affordable craft & food markets catering to new handmade businesses.
 Between 2015 and 2017, Denver HAHO pivoted and developed a full scale handmade business incubator and event space, complete with a facility and programming.